romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

       const articleQuery = db.article.find(article.id);

       if (article.tagIds.length) {
-        // before deleting a record need to delete all it's related records
+        // before deleting a record need to delete all its related records
-        // otherwise there would be an error complaining on a foreign key violation await articleQuery.articleTags.delete(true);
+        // otherwise there would be an error complaining about a foreign key violation await articleQuery.articleTags.delete(true);
       }

       await articleQuery.delete();

       if (article.tagIds.length) {
-        // tag repo with `deleteUnused` was defined before, at the step of updating article await tagRepo(db.tag).whereIn('id', article.tagIds).deleteUnused();
+        // tag repo with `deleteUnused` was defined before, at the step of updating the article await tagRepo(db.tag).whereIn('id', article.tagIds).deleteUnused();
       }
     });